sjbowen/layers/README.md

 Code for creating interactive spherical panoramas based on Marzipano (v0.3.0)

-This version by Simon Bowen March/April 2017, [www.simon-bowen.com] ([www.simon-bowen.com])
+This version by Simon Bowen May 2017, [www.simon-bowen.com] ([www.simon-bowen.com])

 # Modified Marzipano